Sherry11211/Final-group-work/README.md

 *Notes：*
 - *After clicking “1, 2, 3, 4” dynamic operation, and then click “1” the screen will be in a static state, at this time again click “1” to restore the dynamic.*
 - *When running the “1,2,3” operation, some circles may be stuck at the edge of the canvas, just drag them to the center with the mouse and they will not be stuck anymore.*
+- *Each function key can be used crosswise for unexpected effects, and it's fun to use them individually.*

 ## Details of your individual approach to animating the group code.
 ###  Interaction